ibm-cloud-docs/resiliency/bcdr-pitfalls.md

 ## What do I need to consider for my DR Plan?
 {: #DRPlan}

 A disaster recovery plan is a set of procedures and strategies that an organization follows to recover from a disaster or unexpected event.
 It is a critical document that outlines the steps that an organization will take to minimize the impact of a disaster and get back to normal operations as quickly as possible.
 A disaster recovery plan is primarily a business plan and requires input from stakeholders across the business organisation, not just the IT department.
-It also requires appropriate funding and resourcing to ensure that it remains a living, rather than a one-off document.
+It also requires appropriate funding and resourcing to ensure that it remains a living, rather than a one-off, document.

 A DR plan will usually cover the following: